muskit/WacK-Repackager/HOWTO.md

 - MER_BGM_V3_06.awb
 - MER_BGM_V3_07.awb

-...follow these directions on each file:
+...follow these steps on each file:

 1. Load the file in ACE using `File > Load (AWB)`.
     - If asked to open the matching ACB, click "No."